gareth-harman/gareth-harman.github.io/_posts/blog/2019-11-01-Synthetic_data_Sklearny.md

 # Synthetic Data Generation

-We are going to be using sklearns.dataset function `make_classification`
+We are going to be using `sklearns.dataset` function `make_classification()` to create synthetic datasets.

+**Primary Goals**

+- Two class labels with varying class separability
+- Four clusters per class
+- Varying levels of cluster separation

 ```python